ereedsanchez/AI-Critters-STEP-2024/README.md

 [ai-4-all.org](https://ai-4-all.org/resources/)

-### Week 1 : Introduction to AI and Image Classification
+### Week 1 : Introduction to Computer Terminals, AI and Image Classification

 ##### <ins>1.0.1 : Monday </ins>
 Introduction to Terminal, BASH, and installing open source projects using GitHub.